mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

 > What would happen if you allowed a bug to slip through a module, and it cost your company $10,000?
-The nonprofessional would shrug his shoulders, say “stuff happens,” and start writing the next module.
+The nonprofessional would shrug his shoulders, say "stuff happens," and start writing the next module.
 The professional would write the company a check for $10,000!

 *Bob Martin*